ene-h/Ken3S/src/site/notes/Matchups/Gouki.md

 - Make sure to punish heavy tatsu (raw SA3) so your opponent is discouraged from spamming it
 - Parry divekick xx shoryu OR parry divekick > crouch MK xx MP shoryu xx SA3
 - Don't get wakeup demon'd or KKZ'd
+	- I sometimes jump back HK on their wakeup when they have 2 bars, it mostly beats both
 - Anti-air demon flip (they can't air-parry) or dash under
-- Gouki air tatsu often seems to beat ken ex air tatsu, otherwise ex air tatsu is pretty good against a gouki that likes to bounce around
+- Gouki air tatsu often seems to beat Ken ex air tatsu, otherwise ex air tatsu is pretty good against a gouki that likes to bounce around
 - Dash under air fireball
 - Consider using shoryu instead of SA3 punishes for stun
 - His kara-throw goes far